CCR-SOP/OpenSourcePerfusionSystem/Documentation/Specs_HardwareInterface.md

 		- Open collector, active low
 	- Pin 13
-		- If connected to Pin1, speed can be set on front-panel instead of Pin 5
+		- If connected to Pin1, speed can be set on front-panel instead of Pin 5 -Connected pins 2 and 3 to pin 1(GND), and connected pin 5 to AO to successfully vary pump speed

 # VCS Control